lilylacosse/lily-weekend-jquery-salary-calculator/README.md

 ## Acknowledgement

-Thanks to [Prime Digital Academy](www.primeacademy.io) who taught me how to use jQuery!
+Thanks to Prime Digital Academy (www.primeacademy.io) who taught me how to use jQuery!

 ## Support